Distributed Information-based Source Seeking: Experiments

 \subsubsection{Performance with Sensor Swarms}

 We now investigate the influence of the number of mobile sensors on the algorithm performance.
-We perform repetitive simulations to study the \modified{convergence rate of source-sensor distances} and the evolution of estimation error.
+We perform repetitive simulations to study the convergence rate of source-sensor distances and the evolution of \modified{the} estimation error.
 We use a stationary source fixed at position $(6.0,6.0)$ and randomize the initial sensor locations following uniform distribution in a $3.0$-by-$3.0$ rectangle, as shown in Fig. \ref{fig:experimentsetting}.

-The first set of experiments studies the \modified{convergence rate of \textit{the sensors to the source}}.
-We look at mobile sensor team performance with sizes of 3, 10, 20, and 50.
+The experiments in Fig. \ref{fig:Dist-Plots} study the convergence rate of \textit{the sensors' distances to the source}.
 Our algorithm is compared with two field-climbing methods\cite{ogren_cooperative_2004}\cite{moore_source_2010}.
-The color bands in Fig. \ref{fig:Dist-Plots}-\ref{fig:Error-Plots} represent the standard deviation across 100 repetitive experiments.
+The performances of 3-, 10-, 20-, and 50-sensor teams are plotted.
+The solid curves are the average values over 100 repetitive experiments.
+The color bands indicate one standard deviation.
 The results show that our algorithm converges much faster than the others.

-In addition, we see that increasing the number of sensors substantially reduces all algorithms' variance while not affecting the convergence time.
-Because the speed of sensors has an upper bound regardless of the number of sensors, the overall \modified{convergence rate of source-sensor distance} is limited.
+In addition, increasing the number of sensors substantially reduces all algorithms' variance while not affecting the convergence time.
+Because the speed of sensors has an upper bound regardless of the number of sensors, the overall convergence rate of source-sensor distance is limited.
 Nevertheless, having more sensors provides more measurements, which reduces the variance and results in more consistent, stable trials.
 In particular, our algorithm benefits the most from having more sensors since more measurements contribute to better estimation, thus, faster convergence with smaller variance.